cosmos/relayer/README.md

 The Cosmos IBC `relayer` package contains a basic relayer implementation that is meant for users wishing to relay packets/data between sets of IBC enabled chains.
-In additon, it is well documented and intended as an example where anyone who is interested in building their own relayer can come for complete, working, examples.
+In addition, it is well documented and intended as an example where anyone who is interested in building their own relayer can come for complete, working, examples.

 ### Security Notice